ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Zillae/TimeWalk/ReadMe from Keripo.txt

 ZS Version:
 - Modder: Keripo
 - Type: Hex edit
-- Date: March 21, 2008
+- Date: Apr 23, 2008
 - Version: B X.X

 Modifications:
-(see src/hex/Hex-edits.txt)
 - hex edited all (important) paths to be relative to be ZS friendly
+  /bin -> bin
+  /sbin -> sbin
+  /etc -> etc
+  /home -> home
+  /usr -> usr
+- Extras such as viP that does not contribute to the zilla/application's specialty are neither hexed nor included (otherwise too much)

 Launch Module:
 - information windows
 - launches each zillae
-- special script for iPod-Desktop
+- special script for iPod-Desktop and OwenOS

 To do:
 - find and add more zillae